GenerallyHelpfulSoftware/SVGgh/README.md

 The included library assumes ARC style memory management.
 It's also been arbitrarily set to support iOS 7 and up.
 I've moved to using newer code annotations such as *nullable* so it requires a recent version of Xcode to compile.
 Supports both traditional and module based framework includes.

 Originally, this was distributed as a static library, but that is not a modern way to use it.
 So the enclosed project will build a framework, and most developers will probably find the use of **Cocoapods** more enjoyable.
+Requires Cocoapods 0.39 or above.

 I've enabled **IB_DESIGNABLE** for the view classes for environments with a minimum OS version of iOS 8 and above.
 This will allow artwork and widgets to be visible in Interface Builder.
 Cocoapods users should put ````use_frameworks!```` in their Podfile.